Tech-Educators/useful-links/readme.md

 ---
-## Javascript
+## Javascript :

 Javascript Cheatsheet - https://mbeaudru.github.io/modern-js-cheatsheet/

-A good glossary of JS concepts, but isn't the most beginner friendly - use this if you want more clarification. https://auth0.com/blog/glossary-of-modern-javascript-concepts/ https://auth0.com/blog/glossary-of-modern-javascript-concepts-part-2/
+A good glossary of JS concepts, but it isn't the most beginner friendly - use this if you want more clarification. https://auth0.com/blog/glossary-of-modern-javascript-concepts/ https://auth0.com/blog/glossary-of-modern-javascript-concepts-part-2/